DIYElectronicsZA/ESP8266-Slack-Aircon-Control/README.md

 # ESP8266 Slack AC Control, with OTA!
-Utilizing an ESP8266 equipped with an IR blaster to control in-office AC units.
+Utilizing an ESP8266 equipped with an IR blaster to control in-office AC units via Slack, (Specifically "AUX" model AC units).
+The Code features OTA "Over-the-Air" code uploads and multiple emitters.

 ## Getting Started
 You will need the following items in order to replicate this project: